MehdiLouzar/Industria-python/README.md

 Zones and parcels accept Lambert Nord Maroc coordinates when created or edited.
 Provide the coordinates as pairs of `x y` values separated by newlines in the admin interface.
-Provide as many pairs as needed to describe the polygon defining the surface.
-The application converts these values to WGS84 before storing them in the database.
+You may also send the same newline or semicolon separated string to the API.
+Include as many pairs as needed to outline the surface; the application will close the polygon if needed and converts the values to WGS84 before storing them in the database.